 "LOL!"

 But seriously, what Andy Weir did with creating a fully functional city on the moon with both working technology and society organisation is amazing and also extraordinary.
-It definitely deserves the motion pictures and I am sure filming the movie that takes entire story and action on the moon is another challenge.
+It definitely deserves the motion pictures, and I am sure filming the movie that takes the entire story and action on the moon is another challenge.
 I am sure Ridley Scott is buzzing his mind with this as we speak.

 :-)